Narendra Kumar (mountaineer): Army life and mountaineering

 Kumar joined the Indian Army in 1950.
 At the Joint Services Wing (then at the Indian Military Academy in Dehradun) he earned his nickname "Bull," during a boxing match against a senior cadet, Sunith Francis Rodrigues, later the Chief of the Army Staff.
 He would lose that bout, but the nickname that he would earn from that fight, "Bull," would stay on through the rest of his career.
-He was commissioned with the Kumaon Rifles, a regiment of the Indian Army, as a second lieutenant on 6 June 1954, and was promoted lieutenant on 6 June 1956.
+He was commissioned with the Kumaon Regiment, a regiment of the Indian Army, as a second lieutenant on 6 June 1954, and was promoted lieutenant on 6 June 1956.
 During his service with the regiment, he was exposed to winter sports and mountaineering.

 In 1958, when he opted for the mountaineering course at Himalayan Mountaineering Institute (HMI), Darjeeling, he was first refused by his Regimental Centre Commandant.
 However, he was allowed when he expressed his readiness to skip his annual leave to complete the course.
 After getting in, and with the Principal out on an expedition, Kumar was under Tenzing Norgay, one of the first two individuals known to ascend Mount Everest, who looked after the course as Director of Field Training.
 Here his interest in mountaineering was further piqued.
 He soon became a good friend of Tenzing Norgay.
 He was also put in charge of the course for the officers.